 Prohibited Knives in Delaware

-Knives are a popular tool and hobby for many people, but it is important to be aware of the laws regarding knife ownership in Delaware.
+Knives are a popular tool and hobby for many people, but it is crucial to be aware of the laws regarding knife ownership in Delaware.
 In this article, we will discuss which types of knives are prohibited from being owned or carried within the state.

 Gravity Knives and Butterfly Knives